erroronline1/caro/readme.md

 Orders can be deleted by administrative users and requesting unit members at any time and will be deleted by default after a set timespan.
 This module is for operational communication only, not for persistent documentation purpose.

 ### Data integrity
 As records intend to save the submitting users name, group accounts are unrecommended albeit being possible but with limited access.
 Instead every user is supposed to have their own account.
-Administration, CEO and quality management officers can create, edit and delete users.
+Defined authorized users can create, edit and delete users.
 To make things as easy as possible a unique 64 byte token has to be created.
 This token will be converted into an QR code that is scannable on login.
 This avoids remembering passwords and user names, as well as the need of typing in several pieces of information.
 The process is quite quick and enables session switching on limited access to terminal devices.

 Form data and requests occasionally contain ids to access distinct contents.
 Technically it is possible to compromise requests from the client side but still considered reasonable giving any verification on the server side can hardly guess the original intent.
 It appears not less secure than intentionally providing false data on any paper based documentation.